AyberkYavuz/statistics/README.md

 * It only measures linear relationhips between X and Y and for any relationship to exist, any change in X has to have a constant proportional change in Y. If the relationship is not linear then the result is inaccurate.

+**One Sample T Test**

+The one sample t test compares the mean of your sample data to a known value.
+For example, you might want to know how your sample mean compares to the population mean.
+You should run a one sample t test when you don’t know the population standard deviation or you have a small sample size.
+For a full rundown on which test to use, see: T-score vs. Z-Score.

+Assumptions of the test (your data should meet these requirements for the test to be valid):

+* Data is independent.
+* Data is collected randomly.
+For example, with simple random sampling.
+* The data is approximately normally distributed.

 **Resources**

 https://www.youtube.com/watch?v=LMz2ouNcXUQ&ab_channel=Intellipaat